Charles Hoadley

-Charles Archibald Brookes Hoadley CBE (Burwood, 1 March 1887 – Footscray, 27 February 1947) was an Australian geologist.
+Charles Archibald Brookes Hoadley (1 March 1887 – 27 February 1947) was an Australian geologist, and leader in the Victorian branch of the Australian Scouting movement.

 Early life and education

-The son of Abel Hoadley and his wife Susannah Ann née Barrett (he was the tenth of their fourteen children).
+Hoadley was born in Burwood, Melbourne, Victoria, on 1 March 1887, the son of Abel Hoadley and his wife Susannah Ann née Barrett, he was the tenth of their fourteen children.
 He attended Toorak Grammar School, and from 1900, Wesley College.
 He graduated from the University of Melbourne in 1911 with a degree in mining engineering.